madhus2003r/madhus2003r/README.md

 ### Hi there, I'm Madhu! 👋

-- 🔭 I'm currently a Computer Science and Engineering student.
+- 🔭 I'm a Computer Science Engineering graduate.
-- 🌱 I'm currently learning and exploring various technologies.
+- 🌱 I'm currently learning Java, DSA, and SQL.
 - 📫 You can reach me at: madhu.s2003r@gmail.com
-- 💬 Feel free to ask me about anything!

 <!--
 - 👯 I’m looking to collaborate on ...